kamermanpr/WHO-EML-application-2016/README.md

 - G Allen Finley (Canada)
 - Telesphore B Nguelefack (Cameroon)

-We also thank Dr Nicola Magrini, Secretary of the Expert Committee on the Selection and Use of Essential Medicines, for his assistance and constructive feedback.
+We also thank Dr Nicola Magrini (Secretary of the Expert Committee on the Selection and Use of Essential Medicines) and Dr Tarun Dua (Department of Mental Health and Substance Abuse) for their assistance and constructive feedback.

 ## Instructions